Reading Matters

 — Fay Weldon, Letters to Alice: On First Reading Jane Austen

 I read.
 I read a lot.
-I read while standing in line anywhere, while eating (unless I have someone to talk to, of course), any time my eyes aren’t required to do something else.
-I almost always have several books in progress and keep one in my purse and at least one backup in the car.
+I read while standing in line, while eating (unless I have someone to talk to, of course), any time my eyes aren’t required to do something else.
+I almost always have several books in progress and love the fact that I can carry an entire library in my hand now, thanks to ebooks!
 I don’t read as many periodicals as I once did, but with blogs and such, I read more than ever!

 I learned to read fairly early, thanks to my wonderful mother who read to me and my siblings (and my daughter!).
-After finding me puzzling over her old high school literature book at age 6, trying to make sense of Beowulf, 1 she began patiently carting me back and forth to the library at least once a week.
+After finding me puzzling over her old high school literature book at age 6, trying to make sense of Beowulf, What can I say?
+I was really bored during the summer break between the first and second grades.
+Unfortunately, my parents’ home contains very few books other than the Bible, children’s books, and (when I was little, at least) a couple of Mom’s old textbooks and a set of World Book encyclopedias from around 1960.
+The encyclopedias are long gone.
+They don’t even own bookshelves! she began patiently carting me back and forth to the library at least once a week.
 She encouraged a love of the written word that drove me to improve my reading skills, and I credit any academic (or other) success to that skill more than any other.
-Katie and I spent a lot of time reading together when she was younger, until she became a confident reader on her own.
-She’s an avid reader now, and takes a book with her everywhere just as I do.
+Katie and I spent a lot of time reading together when she was younger until she became a confident reader on her own.
+She’s an avid reader now and takes a book with her everywhere just as I do.

 I used to write a lot of poetry and short stories, but most of that has been lost to time.
 If anyone out there has any fiction or poetry that I shared with you at some time, I’d really appreciate a copy.